NOC-OI/git-novice/episodes/09-conflict.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-The conflict message here is mostly the same as it was for `mars.txt`, but
+The conflict message here is mostly the same as it was for `places.csv`, but
 there is one key additional line:

 ```output